liluzibird/blog/content/notes/cs 2610/2025-09-08/index.md

 In today's class, of computer security for noobs, we have a professor teaching us important things such as servers, routers, clients, etc

 Professor cleverly got us to describe what people see on Google's and Bing's homepage.
+Then, she told us that without a doubt, people like and use Google more.